Category:Scraping Tools

 Bright Data is the enterprise heavyweight.
 They operate over 150 million IPs across 195 countries, the largest proxy network in the industry.

-In testing, they hit 98.44% success rates, the highest of any provider.
+In our latest benchmark, Bright Data posted the highest success rate of any provider.
 If reliability is non-negotiable and budget is flexible, Bright Data delivers.

 The catch?
-You pay a premium for that reliability. $1.50 per 1K requests across the board, even for simple sites that other providers scrape for pennies.
+You pay a premium for that reliability.
+A flat $1.50 per 1K requests across the board, even for simple sites that other providers scrape for pennies.

 Pros